JeffWeinell/REEs/README.md

 <a name="Description"></a>
 # Description of SnakeCap probe set

-The probe set includes 20,020 probes for 3,128 single-copy loci (1,517,011 nt) shared across snakes.
-Loci are categorized into four types: (1) rapidly evolving exons (REEs; n = 1,652), (2) ultra-conserved elements (UCEs; n = 907), (3) ddRAD-like loci (n = 328), (4) and functionally interesting genes, which includes 27 major histocompatibility complex (MHC) genes, 119 vision genes, and 95 scalation genes.
+The probe set includes 20,020 probes for 3,128 single-copy loci (1,517,011 nt) in genomes of a diverse group of snakes.

+Target loci include rapidly evolving exons (REEs), ultra-conserved elements (UCEs), ddRAD-like loci, major histocompatibility complex (MHC) genes, vision-associated genes, and scalation-associated genes.

-REEs include one or more entire exons and one or both exon-flanking regions, and range in length from 121 to 7,501 nt.
+REEs include one or more entire exons, one or both exon-flanking regions, and range in length from 121 to 7,501 nt.
 I used a modified version of the FrogCap pipeline (Hutter et al., 2019) to select the optimal set of REEs from an alignment of snake exomes.

 SnakeCap UCEs are a subset of the *Micrurus fulvius* UCEs from Streicher and Wiens (2017).

 ddRAD-like loci are shared, single-copy loci identified from in-silico ddRAD using recognition sites for SbfI and EcoRI restriction enzymes.

-Functional loci included entire or partial gene regions that have previously been predicted or known to function in either (1) vertebrate immune systems, (2) vision, (3) or scalation.
+MHC, vision, and scalation loci included entire or subregions of genes.
+Putative gene functions are from results of previous studies.

 **Table 1**.
-For each type of locus: genomic region targeted, number of loci (nloci), total number of nucleotides targeted (nnt), and nucleotide lengths (nt/locus) of the shortest and longest loci.
+For each type of locus: genomic region targeted, number of loci (nloci), number of nucleotides targeted (nt), and nucleotide lengths (nt/locus) of the shortest and longest loci.

 Locus type | Region targeted | nloci | nnt | nt/locus (min–max)
 ---- | ---- | ---- | ---- | ----